 How to Barbecue Catfish

 Catfish is very tasty, and it can be cooked several ways.
-You can add what ever seasoning you like.
+You can add whatever seasoning you like.
 You can also add fruit or vegetables to give the fish more flavor.
 This is a good recipe because you get a variety of flavors.

-- 3 teaspoons Garlic and Herb Seasoning
+- 3 teaspoons garlic and herb seasoning

-- 1/2 cup Butter
+- 1/2 cup butter

-- 2 Catfish
+- 2 catfish

-- 1 cup Onion Stems, Chopped
+- 1 cup green onions, chopped

 - Slice and debone your catfish.
 Make sure all the bone is out of the fish.